3 tips for working with remote team members

 These numbers are not surprising as more companies embrace the many benefits of remote work.
 With these new benefits come new responsibilities for leaders to ensure dispersed team members are able to connect, communicate and collaborate without interruption.

 Connecting a remote team may seem like a daunting task.
-But with a “flexibility first” outlook and the right collaboration tools, it is possible to make your remote colleagues feel a part of the team, regardless of their physical location.
+But with a “flexibility first” outlook and the right team collaboration tools, it is possible to make your remote colleagues feel a part of the team, regardless of their physical location.

 Get started with a few tips: